nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 HackAssist data are saved as a JSON file `[JAR file location]/data/HackAssist.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, HackASsist will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, HackAssist will discard all data and start with an empty data file at the next run.
 </div>

 ### Adding a task: `addTask`

 Adds a task to the tasklist.

-Format: `addTask n/TASK_NAME d/TASK_DESCRIPTION pr/PRIORITY c/TASK_CATEGORY dl/DEADLINE pe/EMAIL OF PERSON ASSIGNED`
+Format: `addTask n/TASK_NAME d/TASK_DESCRIPTION pr/PRIORITY c/TASK_CATEGORY dl/DEADLINE [pe/EMAIL OF PERSON ASSIGNED]`

 Examples:

 * `addTask n/Fix toggle d/Fix dark mode button pr/low c/frontend dl/2022-12-12 pe/charlotte@example.com` add Fix toggle to the task list
 * `addTask n/Fix routing 3 d/Handle routing for POST req pr/high c/backend dl/2022-11-11 pe/John@example.com` add Fix routing to the task list

 ### Deleting a task: `deleteTask`